 The wise person considers the likelihood of risk and the potential consequences of an intervention’s being ineffective, and requires an appropriately-corresponding degree of evidence.
 Let’s consider a couple of examples by way of illustration.

 First, evaluating risk.
 Let’s take the herb chamomile, and the pertussis vaccine.
 Chamomile has been used for centuries.
 We have numerous reports of its use, we have folk histories of what it’s useful for, and (the key factor here) we have an absence of any notable mention of toxicity.
-It seems unlikely that the herb could have been used for so long without any notes of toxicity if it’s dangerous, so we can likely consider it fairly safe when used in reasonably amounts and with common sense application.
+It seems unlikely that the herb could have been used for so long without any notes of toxicity if it’s dangerous, so we can likely consider it fairly safe when used in reasonable amounts and with common sense application.

 Vaccines as we know them are only around 100 years old, and the pertussis vaccine in use today is only decades old.
 It does not have a centuries-long history of use to prove its safety, and it has been the subject of controversy throughout its entire existence.
 Thus, we probably want some scientific trials to prove its safety before assuming it to be safe.